 As part of the Allied D-Day landings of World War Two to invade France on June 6th, 1944 the seaborne landings on the beaches of Normandy (code-named Utah, Omaha, Gold, Juno and Sword beaches) were preceded around 5 hours earlier by a two-pronged night airborne assault by Allied paratroopers.
 American paratroopers from the 82nd “All American“ and 101st “Screaming Eagles” Airborne Divisions landed on the Eastern side (Cherbourg) of the invasion beaches and the British 6th Airborne Division and Canadian 1st Parachute Battalion landed on the Western side (Caen).
-The intention of these landings was to protect the flanks of the attack on the Normandy beaches and capture strategic points including bridges to keep the roads open deeper into France.
+The intention of these landings was to protect the flanks of the attack on the Normandy beaches and capture strategic points, including bridges to keep the roads open for troops to more easily penetrate deeper into France.

 My travels around Normandy in May 2012 included two famous locations for the airborne assault.
 One was the “Pegasus Bridge” (named after the symbol of the British paratroopers involved) in Ranville and the other Sainte-Mere-Eglise (US paratroopers).
 3 British gliders landed almost on top of the “Pegasus Bridge” and the 6th Airborne Division troops lead by Major John Howard quickly seized their objective and held this and another bridge nearby until reinforcements arrived.